burakbayramli/classnotes/README.md

 ## English

-Here are lecture notes on ODE, Multivariate Calculus, Linear Algebra, Computational Science, Statistics, Functional Analysis written in Latex, in Turkish.
-There is also a small handbook of collected math, applied math articles.
+Here are lecture notes on ODE, Multivariate Calculus, Linear Algebra, Computational Science, Computer Science, Statistics, Functional Analysis written in Latex, in Turkish.
 All necessary Python code and data is either in the document itself or included in the same directory as the article / classnote.

 Anaconda is the suggested Python installation, and for the necessary side packages.
 If Anaconda is not used, the packages below need to be